 Handling Coil Freeze-Over

 Freezing can damage the unit.
-Allow the unit to defrost by turning it off and leaving it off for several hours, or even days, to allow warm air to flow through the coils and melt the ice.
+Defrost the air conditioner by turning it off and leaving it off for several hours or even days to allow warm air to flow through the coils and melt the ice.
 You can check whether the coils are clear by removing the filter and shining a flashlight through the air-exhaust cavity.
 The coils are usually visible just inside.
 If the ice doesn't melt quickly enough, you can speed things up by pointing the hot air of a hair dryer at the coils through this opening.

 Whitney Houston began writing in 2006.
 Her work has been published in "BUST" and PaperDolls magazines.
 Houston attended St. Edward's University, graduating with a Bachelor of Arts in photocommunications (photography and digital imaging).